 KPMG Oy Ab, a firm of authorised public accountants, acted as the company's auditor in 2017, with Raija-Leena Hankonen, APA, acting as the Chief Auditor, appointed by KPMG Oy Ab.
-KPMG Oy Ab has acted the company's auditor since 2002 with APA Raija-Leena Hankonen as the Chief Auditor since 2016.
+KPMG Oy Ab has acted the company's auditor since 2002 with APA Raija-Leena Hankonen as the Chief Auditor since 2014.
+KPMG Oy Ab, a firm of authorised public accountants, and auditors appointed by KPMG Oy Ab acted as auditors of OP Corporate Bank Group's subsidiaries.

-OP MB's audit plan for 2017 was prepared as part of OP Cooperative Consolidated's audit plan.
-Statutory audit involves auditing the company's accounting, financial statements and Report by the Board of Directors for the financial year as well as corporate governance.
+OP Corporate Bank Group's audit plan for 2017 was prepared as part of OP Cooperative Consolidated's audit plan.
+Aspects relevant to statutory audit included receivables from customers, investment assets and derivative contracts, insurance liabilities and the control environment related to financial reporting as well as information systems.
 Interim reports and financial statements bulletins are based on unaudited figures.

-OP MB has used KPMG Oy Ab's advisory services related mainly to the comfort letters of bond programmes and tax counselling.
+OP Corporate Bank Group has used KPMG Oy Ab's advisory services related mainly to the comfort letters of bond programmes and tax counselling.

-7.2.1.2 Auditors' remuneration in OP Mortgage Bank in 2017
+7.2.1.2 Auditors' remuneration in OP Corporate Bank Group in 2017

-In 2017, audit fees for audit paid to auditors totalled EUR 7,757 million (5,580), whereas fees for assignments as referred to in Section 1, Sub-paragraph 1(1) of the Auditing Act were EUR 0 (0), those for tax counselling EUR 0 (0) and for other services EUR 61,337 (15,455).
+In 2017, audit fees for audit paid to auditors totalled EUR 270,000 million (274,000), whereas fees for assignments as referred to in Section 1, Sub-paragraph 1(1) of the Auditing Act were EUR 0 (45,000), those for tax counselling EUR 41,000 (17,000) and for other services EUR 111,000 (89,000), or a total of EUR 422,000 (425,000).